xmtp/xmtp-dot-org/docs/concepts/v3/identity.md

 For more info: https://xmtp.org/signatures/
 ```

-The installation grant has to be signed by the wallet that was upgraded from V2, and by the installation private key.
+The installation grant has to be signed by the wallet that was upgraded from V2 and by the installation private key.

-### Adding a new Wallet or Installation
+### Add a new wallet or installation

 The Inbox supports multiple associated wallets and multiple associated installations per wallet.
 You can add and remove them individually.

-#### Adding a Wallet
+#### Add a wallet

 Adding a new wallet uses the "Link address to inbox" identity action: